agricio/FinDev/README.md

 ## 🏗️ Build the Mobile Aplication

-For build the aplication in APK or IPA, it is necessary preencher devidamente the file App.Json.
+For build the aplication in APK or IPA, it is necessary fill correctly the file App.Json.
 Consult the instructions in <a href="https://docs.expo.io/versions/latest/distribution/building-standalone-apps/">Expo documentation </a> for more informations.

 Neste passo, é de suma importância usar uma Google Api Key correta, caso contrário o mapa não funcionará em dispositivos Android.

-<h4> 🚩remember! re-name the file .env.example for .env, e preencher as variáveis de ambiente. </h4>
+<h4> 🚩remember! re-name the file .env.example for .env, and fill the environment variables. </h4>
 </br>

 ## :memo: Licença

-this project are about MIT licence.
+this project are in MIT licence.
 [LICENSE](LICENSE.md) for more dectails.

  ## :phone: Contato